Marshall10232002/5DOF_Self-Landing_Rocket/README.md

 2. Run `observer_gaintable_6DOF.m` to generate the observer gain schedule.
 3. Run `Observer_full_simulation.m` to simulate the full rocket landing scenario.

-All files are located in the `matlab_code` folder.

 ## 👥 Authors

 - **Marshall Chang** — b10502039@ntu.edu.tw